KillerCodeMonkey/ngx-quill/README.md

 - use customOptions for adding for example custom font sizes or other options/formats
 - use customModules for adding and overwriting modules, e.g. image-resize or your own modules

+### Suppress global register warnings

+Per default when `Quill.register` is called and you are overwriting an already existing module, QuillJS logs a warning.
+If you pass `customOptions` or `customModules` ngx-quill is registering those modules/options/formats for you.

+In e.g. an angular univeral project your `AppModule` and so `QuillModule.forRoot()` is executed twice (1x server side, 1x browser).
+QuillJS is running in a mocked env on server side, so it is intendet that every register runs twice.

+To subpress those expected warnings you can turn them off by passing `suppressGlobalRegisterWarning: true`.

 ## QuillEditorComponent